Sunday 2 June 1940

 Mussolini postpones the Italian attack on French positions in the Alps to 10 June.

-Baron Wolfram Freiherr von Richthofen, a Luftwaffe General and cousin of the famous "Red Baron," is disgusted at the outcome fo the battle.
+Baron Wolfram Freiherr von Richthofen, a Luftwaffe General and also a cousin of the famous "Red Baron," is disgusted at the outcome fo the battle.
 He writes in his diary: "A victory over England has been thrown away."

 The RAF is still primarily engaged in supporting the French defenders at Dunkirk, sending 24 aircraft to attack the advancing Germans during the day and 16 at night.